 - Logic App name: Your Logic App resource name.
 The name must be unique across regions.

 - Region: The Azure datacenter region where to store your app’s information.
-Choose a region near you or near other services your Logic app access.
+Choose a region near you or near other services to which your Logic app has access.

 - Enable log analytics: Change this option only when you want to enable diagnostic logging.
 The default value in No.